clojuresque/base/README.markdown

 This is **alpha** software!
 Expect problems!
 Please report issues in the bugtracker at [the lighthouse tracker][lh].
 Or email them to me.

+General support is available on the [clojuresque google group][cgg].

 --
 Meikel Brandmeyer <mb@kotka.de>